 Lymphoma and Bendamustine and Rituximab access in South Africa

-Non-Hodgkin’s Lymphoma, associated in particular with the People Living with HIV, is steadily increasing.
-The success of ARV treatments has the negative impact of a compromised immune system that is more susceptible to cancers such as non-Hodgkin’s Lymphoma, cervical cancer associated with the human papilloma virus and Kaposi Sarcoma.
+Non-Hodgkin’s Lymphoma (NHL) is classified as an AIDS defining cancer, as it is highly prevalent among cancer patients living with HIV.
+This is because HIV suppresses the immune system which makes people living with HIV (PLWHIV) much more susceptible to viruses which cause cancer, such as the Epstein–Barr virus which can cause NHL.
 Preliminary results from a study focusing on the “Cost of Cancer” – commissioned by the Cancer Alliance – indicate an exponential increase in non-Hodgkin’s lymphoma in particular in the next ten years.
 This will place an additional burden on a health care system that is already crippled.
 Timeous and correct diagnosis is crucial.